rosell-dk/webp-convert/README.md

 ```Reliability...```: I'm not aware of any problems<br>
 ```Availability..```: Probably only available on few shared hosts (if any)<br>

-WebP convertion with imagick is fast and imagick exposes many WebP options.
+WebP convertion with imagick is fast and [imagick exposes many WebP options](http://www.imagemagick.org/script/webp.php).
 Unfortunately WebP support for the imagick extension is not at all out of the box.
 At least not on the systems I have tried (Ubuntu 16.04 and Ubuntu 17.04).
 But if installed, it works great and has several WebP options.

 The converter supports:
 - lossless encoding of PNG's.
 - quality
-- TODO: strip metadata
 - prioritize between quality and speed
 - low memory option